$L$-functions of Kloosterman sheaves: Introduction

 \subsection{Idea of the proof}

-Our approach consists of two steps, beginning with the construction of families of Galois representations of geometric origin, whose $L$-functions precisely match $L(\lambda, n+1; s)$.
-Using theorems from the automorphic side, we establish that these Galois representations are potentially automorphic.
-As a result, the $L$-functions $L(\lambda, n+1; s)$ extend meromorphically to $\bb{C}$ and satisfy functional equations.
+Our strategy in proving \cref{thm::L-function} and \cref{thm::modular form} is as follows.
+We begin with constructing families of Galois representations of geometric origin, whose $L$-functions precisely match $L(\lambda, n+1; s)$, extending the construction in \cite[(3.1)]{fresan2018hodge}.
+Then, we subtract geometric information from these families of Galois representations to be able to apply some theorems from the automorphic side.
+Once we establish that these Galois representations are potentially automorphic, the $L$-functions $L(\lambda, n+1; s)$ extend meromorphically to $\bb{C}$ and satisfy functional equations as a result.
+At last, for \cref{thm::modular form}, one needs extra numerical results to locate the modular forms in LMFDB.

-At the heart of our proof for Theorems~\ref{thm::L-function} lies a theorem by Patrikis--Taylor\cite{patrikis_taylor_2015}.
-To effectively employ this theorem, it is essential to verify a critical condition known as \textit{regularity}.
-In a previous paper by the author \cite{Qin23Hodge}, the regularity of our family of Galois representations was verified for those cases appearing in Theorems~\ref{thm::L-function}, thus enabling us to apply the Patrikis--Taylor theorem to our current research.
-As for the proof of Theorem~\ref{thm::modular form}, the key ingredient is Serre's modularity conjecture \cite{serre1987representations} (proved in \cite{khare2009serre-a} and \cite{khare2009serre-b}).